riozebratubo/chaffchief/README.md

 end_receive_profile
 ```

+The `<profile_uuid>` is a string in the uuid format that uniquely identifies this profile.
+If a profile changes in time, its uuid also should change.
+The uuid then represents a *version* of the profile in time.

 Currently a profile must have no more than 60 lines (or profile points, as a line represents a profile point) and at least 2 lines.

 A `<line>` is comprised of: